crazyroo1/Unwrap/CONTRIBUTING.md

 Moving on, the `Reusables` group stores a a handful of reusable components such as `UIView` and `UIViewController` subclasses.
 These are used generally throughout the app, such as a view that draws gradients, and a view controller that shows alert messages.

 The `User` group contains three files, all of which combine together to make the `User` class.
 This is a singleton because there can only ever be one user, and it’s shared across the app.
-This class is split into three files mainly to make it easier to understand – this one class handles everything to do with user data, so there’s a lot to it.
+This class is split into three files, mainly to make it easier to understand – this one class handles everything to do with user data, so there’s a lot to it.

 Finally, outside all the groups, is the main tab bar controller responsible for setting up the coordinators in each of its five tabs.
 You’ll also see Unwrap.swift, which is a tiny enum containing some static constants that are used throughout the app.